temporalio/cli/README.md

 ### Switching to updated tctl v1.14.0-alpha

 The package contains both `tctl v1.12.1` and the updated `tctl v1.14.0-alpha`.
-Version v1.14.0-alpha brings updated UX, commands and flags semantics, new features (see details)[https://github.com/temporalio/proposals/tree/master/cli].
-Please expect more of the upcoming changes in v1.14.0
+Version v1.14.0-alpha brings updated UX, commands and flags semantics, new features ([see details](https://github.com/temporalio/proposals/tree/master/cli)).
+Please expect more of upcoming changes in v1.14.0

 By default, executing tctl commands will execute commands from v1.12.1.
 In order to switch to experimental v1.14.0-alpha run